jfasch/jfasch-home/trainings/material/soup/cxx11/010-introduction/overview-livehacking-oo.rst

    * :doc:`overview-livehacking`

+.. sidebar:: jjj todo

+   * Better description
+   * check pitfall numbers
+   * Link to leica course

 A variation of :doc:`overview-livehacking`, omitting threading (and :doc:`std::variant
 </trainings/material/soup/cxx11/100-miscellaneous/any-variant-optional/variant>`
 for that matter).
 Instead, we cover

 * C++ "object oriented programming" (what's an *interface*?), C++11 features to fix it (``= delete``, ``= default``, ``override``, and